MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavepci-newmasterdmachannel.md

 Not used.
 Set to 0.

+#### - DmaChannel [out]

+Output pointer for the DMA channel.
+This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the new DMA-channel object's <a href="..\portcls\nn-portcls-idmachannel.md">IDmaChannel</a> interface.

 ## -returns

 <code>NewMasterDmaChannel</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, it returns an appropriate error code.

 ## -remarks

 The definitions of the call parameters for the <code>NewMasterDmaChannel</code> method are similar to those for the members of the <a href="..\wdm\ns-wdm-_device_description.md">DEVICE_DESCRIPTION</a> structure with the same names.

 Specify the <i>PoolType</i> parameter to be one of the nonpaged pool types defined in the POOL_TYPE enumeration.
 The DMA-channel object must not reside in paged memory because several of the methods in the <b>IDmaChannel</b> interface can be called from IRQL DISPATCH_LEVEL.